edge-js/lexer/docs/classes/_tokenizer_index_.tokenizer.md

 • **mustacheStatement**: *null | object* = null

-Holds the current tag statement, until it is closed
+Holds the current mustache statement, until it is closed

 ___